 COL Wood's awards and decorations include the Bronze Star Medal with Valor Device, the Purple Heart, the Meritorious Service Medal with five Oak Leaf Clusters, the Army Commendation Medal with three Oak Leaf Clusters, the Army Achievement Medal with two Oak Leaf Clusters, the National Defense Service Medal with Bronze Star Device, the Kosovo Campaign Medal, the Global War on Terror Expeditionary Medal, the Global War on Terror Service Medal, the NATO Medal, the Combat Infantryman's Badge, the Expert Infantryman's Badge, and the Parachutist Badge.

-COL Bill Wood was known to all as a devoted husband to Nanci, a loving father to Rachel, a die-hard Florida State Seminole fan, a passionate horseman, and a Soldier.
+COL Bill Wood was known to all as a devoted husband to Nanci, a loving father to Rachel, a die-hard Florida State Seminole fan, a passionate horseman, and an Army Soldier.

 11 January 2014